Render Farm FAQ

 If one P4 CPU of 1 core and 1 GHz renders for 1 hour, that equals 1 GHz hour at our render farm.

 Please see our Supported Software page for further information.

-What plugins are supported?
+What plugins are supported at our Render Farm?

 A rough overview: V-RayScatter, Multiscatter, Autograss, color correct, Realflow, Blur Studio Plug's, Ivy, ForestPro, m4d and many more.

 What are the advantages of the RebusFarm 3.0 Software?

 The RebusFarm 3.0 software is a completely new approach to submitting render jobs to a render farm.
 In contrast to all previous systems, the render job is sent from inside your 3D application.
 Thanks to our one-click-technology you don't need to quit your 3D software, and you hardly notice a difference between rendering locally and rendering on the render farm.
 The only difference is that rendering large projects on the render farm is that it is a couple of hundred times faster.

 Compatibility check and adjustments